Closing Dinner Deal Toys: 5 Ways to Avoid Disaster

 This can result in a whole host of potential problems.

-If they’re being taken by plane, is someone planning to take them as carry-on?
-This ordinarily wouldn’t be an issue if the pieces were small ones, but with even reasonably sized tombstones requiring standard packing taking as few a 5 pieces on board will most likely be a challenge.
+If the pieces are arriving by plane, is someone planning to take them as carry-on?
+This ordinarily wouldn’t be an issue if the pieces were small ones.
+But with even reasonably sized tombstones requiring standard packing taking as few a 5 pieces on board will most likely be a challenge.

 Alternatively, are they planning to check the pieces as baggage?